simay-uygur/Bilkent-University-TA-Management-System/README.md

 - System Logs (All activities: logins, assignments, swaps, etc.)

 Import & Export Functionality
 - Data (students, faculty, courses) can be imported via Excel spreadsheets.
+Different types of reports can be downloaded by users considering their roles.
 - The system provides reports on:
   - Total proctoring per semester
   - Total TA workload per course
-  - Exam assignment statistics
-  -
-Technology Stack
+  - Exam distribution list of students for each classroom Technology Stack
 - Backend: not decided
 - Frontend: not decided